short guide to the

 Provence, and cut through by deep valleys such as that of the Tarn.

-Nimes' Maison Carrée - a finely preserved Roman temple
+Nimes' Maison Carrée - a finely preserved Roman

 The Languedoc coast offers large expanses of sandy beaches,